Crafttino21/Universal-Downloader/README.md

 MD5 of exe: C2FA4B9C472C3521DF80D64958AFA0FD (Not Updated Yet!)

+**1.4 exe reupload**
+* Security Patch: Removed youtube-dl libary out of the compiler progress WARNING!
+Version 1.3.1 may still be vulnerable to this vulnerability!

 **New to version 1.4**
 * added --install-ffmpeg argument and installer (requires winget)
 * replaces pyTube with yt_dlp